GIScience and Hazard I

 Detecting and Ranking Urban Flood Risks in Developing Countries: Case of N’Djamena, Chad |

-Bandana Kar, Dept. of Energy |
+Bandana Kar, National Renewable Energy Laboratory |

 AN ENSEMBLE APPROACH TO GLOBAL FLOOD SEVERITY FORECASTING AND ALERTING IN NEAR REAL-TIME |